 Chaos will ensue and even more training will be necessary to change this learned behavior.

 I know this may seem daunting, and I am really not trying to talk you out of getting a second dog.
 But you must be certain that you will be able to care for two dogs properly.

 Finding The Perfect Companion for Your Shih Tzu

-If you've made the decision to get a pair of Shih Tzu, congratulations!
+If you've made the decision to get a pair of Shih Tzu, and you've weighed all the disadvantages of having multiple pets, congratulations!

 The next step is to find the perfect companion for you and your dog.

 Getting a pair of Shih Tzu at the same time, from the